Prophylactic Antibiotics Useful With Antibiotic Impregnated External Ventricular Drains (EVDs)?

 Intervention / Treatment

-Experimental: continuous antibiotic use until the EVD is removed
+Experimental: Continuous antibiotic use until the EVD is removed

-continuous antibiotic use until the EVD is removed.
+VRIs in patients who also receive a pre-procedural dose of antibiotics with continued dosing of antibiotics for the duration of the external ventricular drain.
 Nafcillin 1-2 grams every 6 hours (depending on weight) until the EVD is removed.
-If penicillin allergic Doxycycline 100mg every 12 hours until the EVD is removed.
+If penicillin allergic, Doxycycline 100mg every 12 hours until the EVD is removed.

-No Intervention: antibiotics for a total of twenty-four hours
+Experimental: Antibiotics for a total of twenty-four hours

-antibiotics for a total of twenty-four hours Nafcillin 1-2 grams every 6 hours (depending on weight) for a total of 24 hours.
-If penicillin allergic Doxycycline 100mg every 12 hours for a total of 24 hours.
+Nafcillin 1-2 grams every 6 hours (depending on weight) for a total of 24 hours.
+If penicillin allergic, Doxycycline 100mg every 12 hours for a total of 24 hours.

 What is the study measuring?